ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

 ## Step 2:

-At this point, you should be ready to perform the final webscraper.
+At this point, you should be ready for the final scrape.

-Before continuing, it's important to note that this process is fully automated, but may take a significant amount of time, depending on how many deliveries you performed.
+Before continuing, it's important to note that this process is _fully automated_, but may take a _significant amount of time_, depending on how many deliveries you performed.

 To calculate the amount of time it will take, open the combined_data.csv file and check to see how many rows of data you have.
 Multiply this number by 8, as it will take roughly 8 seconds per row.
-Divide that number by 60 and you should have the amount of minutes it will take for the final webscrape to complete.
+Divide that number by 60 and you should have an estimated amount of minutes expected to finish this process.

-If you're ready to continue, open the file marked **Step 2**
+If you're ready to continue, open the file titled **Step 2**.

-If you closed the Chrome Browser at any point, rerun the login code found here: **1_login**
+If you closed the Chrome Browser at any point, or need to return to this later, simply rerun the login code titled **1_login** when you are ready to continue.

-Once logged in with Selenium, run the final code found here: **2_extract_complete_data**
+You can now run the final code titled **2_extract_complete_data**.

-Make sure to edit the text in Lines 149 & 165 per example.
+Make sure to edit the text in Lines 149 & 165, per example.

+Once the process has begun, I recommend keeping an eye on it for the first several minutes to make sure there are no errors.
+Then feel free to walk away and check in periodically, keeping in mind how long it should take to complete.

+And Voila!
+You should now have a final file titled **full_data.csv**

+Congratulations!
+Your entire delivery history should be compiled in a single, easy-to-reference CSV.